 While my first Time Machine backup runs, I’m once again weighing the pros and cons of an upgrade from OSX Lion to something newer.
 I don’t anticipate coming to a decision tonight—more likely within the coming weeks.

 If I stay on this version:

-That is, if I choose NOT to upgrade anything, or choose to postpone the decision until much later.
+If I choose NOT to upgrade anything (or postpone the decision until much later), that is.